-While a vasectomy is one of the most effective and safest forms of contraception and is intended to be permanent, there will always be situations when fertility is desired after a vasectomy has taken place.
-The traditional method of producing a pregnancy after a vasectomy has been vasectomy reversal surgery, where the severed ends of the vas are located and put back together under an operating microscope.
-Unfortunately, it is a much more involved surgery than the original vasectomy.
+A vasectomy is known as one of the most effective and safest forms of contraception.
+While it is intended to be permanent, there will always be situations when fertility is desired after a vasectomy.
+The traditional method of producing a pregnancy after a vasectomy has been vasectomy reversal surgery.
+This is when the severed ends of the vas are located and put back together under an operating microscope.
+Unfortunately, vasectomy reversal surgery is a much more involved surgery than the original vasectomy.

 In addition, while vasectomy reversal success rates can be high when measured in terms of re-obtaining sperm in the ejaculate, those same success rates when measured in terms of actually getting pregnant after vasectomy reversal are much lower.
-This difference is owing to a number of issues, such as lower overall sperm counts after the vasectomy reversal, as well as the common finding of men making antibodies against their own sperm once the vasectomy has been performed.
-These antibodies can attach to the sperm and interfere with its motility or with the ability of the sperm to bind to the egg membrane and initiate fertilization.
+This difference is due to a number of issues.
+One of those issues is lower overall sperm counts after the vasectomy reversal.
+Another issue is the common finding of men making antibodies against their own sperm once the vasectomy has been performed.
+The antibodies can attach to the sperm and interfere with its motility or with the ability of the sperm to bind to the egg membrane and initiate fertilization.
 Because of these issues, some studies indicate that only half of the men who show sperm in the ejaculate after vasectomy reversal surgery will father a child without further medical treatment.

-As a result, many couples seek vasectomy reversal alternatives, such as the PESA (Percutaneous Epididymal Sperm Aspiration) procedure.
+As a result, many couples seek alternatives to a vasectomy reversal, such as the PESA (Percutaneous Epididymal Sperm Aspiration) procedure.

 Near the spot where the seminiferous tubules meet up to form the collecting system, there is a structure called the epididymis.
 The epididymis is a long, tightly coiled tube where sperm is stored and eventually transported to the vas deferens, which in turn, transports it to the outside world.
 The tightly coiled epididymis occupies much of the back of the testicle and is usually fairly easy to locate.
 A urologist can take a small needle and (with some anesthesia, of course) place it into the epididymis and aspirate a few droplets of fluid.